mastodon/mastodon-ansible/README.md

 | mastodon_host                 | The url where your mastodon instance is reachable.
 E.g. `example.social`
 | disable_hsts                  | Per default the system will enable [HSTS](https://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security).
 You can set this to `true` if you want to disable it.
 | disable_letsencrypt           | Per default the system will attempt to obtain SSL certificate via LetsEncrypt.
 You can set this to `true` if you want to disable it.
+| certbot_extra_param           | Any additional parameters you want to pass to certbot during cert request.
+Default is blank.
 | use_http                      | Per default the system will use HTTPS and redirect any HTTP traffic to HTTPS.
-Useful for development or reverse proxy scenarios.
-You can set this to `true` if you want to enable it.
+With recent changes to Mastodon, Puma server now enforces HTTPS, and unless you do config changes to the Mastodon configuration yourself, you will end up in a redirect loop with NGINX trying to serve content via HTTP, and Mastodon enforcing and switching to HTTPS in a loop over and over again.
+Don't enable this unless you REALLY know what you're doing.
 | nginx_catch_all               | Per default the system will only show Mastodon for a defined url in mastodon_host.
 Useful for development or reverse proxy scenarios.
 Recommended to use with use_http.
 You can set this to `true` if you want to enable it.
 | mastodon_version               | Specifies which version of Mastodon you want to download.
 Default is "latest"
 | mastodon_allow_prerelease               | Specifies if you want to download release candidate builds of Mastodon when "latest" is specified.
 Default is "false".